-The table below describes the interfaces used to connect to the host:
+Interfaces used to connect to the host

 Feature Description Microsoft SNA Server Connects to mainframe hosts through a suite of integrated services.
-SNA Server acts as an SNA gateway using two types of connections, client-to-server and server-to-mainframe.
+SNA Server acts as an SNA gateway using two types of connections, client-to- server and server-to-mainframe.
 MPTN (SNA over TCP/IP) Connects to a mainframe host using SNA APPC to communicate over TCP/IP networks.
 Provides transparent access to functions such as mainframe printing and file transfer.
 TN3270E Uses a TCP/IP protocol stack to connect to a mainframe host via a Telnet server.